A new way of exploring broadband speed, deals and issues in in London! Enter your postcode to get started:

-It's also important to note that the more people you have in your home looking to connect at once, the higher the speed you'll need - so a home where only one device will be going online can cope with a much slower speed than one where multiple gadgets will be competing for the available bandwidth.
+It's also important to note that the more people you have in your home using the internet at once, the higher the speed you'll need.
+So a home where only a couple of devices will be running can cope with a much slower speed than one where multiple gadgets will be competing for the available bandwidth.

 Find out the slowest streets for broadband in London.